Publicly Displaying Personal Data Under GDPR

 The simple mistake of publicly disclosing personal information can be easily avoided through proper training and awareness of the principles of data protection.
 Leveraging the UK National Health Service Caldicott Principles for sharing and disclosing personal confidential data, this type of information should only be accessible on a strict ‘need-to-know’ basis and only those who need access to personal data should have access to it.

 If you require advice and support on how to comply with the principles for processing personal data under GDPR, please contact our Data Protection Team at Xcina Consulting.
 We provide our clients with pragmatic advice and thought leadership to ensure they achieve a robust and defensible position.
-For more information, please contact our team by clicking on the ‘Get in touch with us’ button below.
+For more information, please contact our team by clicking on the ‘Get in touch with us’.